YaLTeR/vapoursynth-rs/README.md

 ## Functionality

 Most of the VapourSynth API is covered.
-It's possible to evaluate `.vpy` scripts, access their properties and output, retrieve frames.
-A notable exception is API for creating VapourSynth filters, which will come out next.
+It's possible to evaluate `.vpy` scripts, access their properties and output, retrieve frames; enumerate loaded plugins and invoke their functions as well as create VapourSynth filters.

 For an example usage see [examples/vspipe.rs](https://github.com/YaLTeR/vapoursynth-rs/blob/master/vapoursynth/examples/vspipe.rs), a complete reimplementation of VapourSynth's [vspipe](https://github.com/vapoursynth/vapoursynth/blob/master/src/vspipe/vspipe.cpp) in safe Rust utilizing this crate.

+For a VapourSynth plugin example see [sample-plugin](https://github.com/YaLTeR/vapoursynth-rs/blob/master/sample-plugin) which implements some simple filters.

 ## vapoursynth-sys